Microchip Technology (NASDAQ:MCHP) Releases Q1 2023 Earnings Guidance

-Several analysts have commented on MCHP shares.
-Bank of America decreased their target price on shares of Microchip Technology from $100.00 to $92.00 and set a buy rating for the company in a research report on Friday, February 4th.
-StockNews.com cut shares of Microchip Technology from a buy rating to a hold rating in a research note on Monday.
-Susquehanna Bancshares restated a buy rating and issued a $100.00 price objective on shares of Microchip Technology in a research note on Friday, February 4th.
-Susquehanna restated a buy rating and issued a $100.00 price objective on shares of Microchip Technology in a research note on Friday, February 4th.
-Finally, Stifel Nicolaus boosted their price objective on shares of Microchip Technology from $82.00 to $84.00 and gave the stock a hold rating in a research note on Friday, February 4th.
-Seven analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat.com, Microchip Technology currently has a consensus rating of Buy and a consensus price target of $93.81.
+A number of research firms have recently weighed in on MCHP.
+The Goldman Sachs Group downgraded shares of Microchip Technology from a buy rating to a neutral rating and set a $79.00 price target for the company. in a research report on Sunday, March 27th.
+Susquehanna reissued a buy rating and set a $100.00 price objective on shares of Microchip Technology in a report on Friday, February 4th.
+Truist Financial cut their target price on shares of Microchip Technology from $94.00 to $79.00 and set a buy rating on the stock in a research note on Friday, April 8th.
+Zacks Investment Research upgraded Microchip Technology from a sell rating to a hold rating and set a $73.00 price target for the company in a research note on Thursday, April 21st.
+Finally, Mizuho cut their price objective on Microchip Technology from $75.00 to $72.00 in a research note on Tuesday, May 10th.
+Seven research analysts have rated the stock with a hold rating, fourteen have issued a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat, Microchip Technology presently has an average rating of Buy and a consensus price target of $93.81.

-The company also recently declared a quarterly dividend, which will be paid on Friday, June 3rd.
-Stockholders of record on Friday, May 20th will be issued a dividend of $0.276 per share.
-This is a boost from Microchip Technology’s previous quarterly dividend of $0.25.
-This represents a $1.10 annualized dividend and a dividend yield of 1.66%.
-Microchip Technology’s payout ratio is 59.41%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, June 3rd.
+Stockholders of record on Friday, May 20th will be paid a $0.276 dividend.
+This represents a $1.10 dividend on an annualized basis and a dividend yield of 1.65%.
+The ex-dividend date of this dividend is Thursday, May 19th.
+This is an increase from Microchip Technology’s previous quarterly dividend of $0.25.
+Microchip Technology’s payout ratio is currently 44.59%.

 Microchip Technology Company Profile (Get Rating)